bariir/election-analysis/README.md

 ## Finding
 The analysis of the election show that:
 - Total votes cast were 369,711

+- Counties names, percentage of votes cast and number of votes cast in each county.:
+  - Jefferson county had 10.5% and 38,855 number of votes casted
+  - Denver county had 82.8% and 306, 055 number of votes casted.
+  - Arapahoe had 6.7% and 24,801 number of votes casted.

+- Largest County Turnout was Denver.

 - There were three candidates:
   - Charles Casper Stockham
   - Diana DeGette